Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 50 - Transformer.
 It generates words by turning text into math and then figuring out context.
 It is nothing very interesting but i wanted to try it out.
 Weak point :
   It only generates one word at a time, so to generate a full sentence it would generate one word then redo all the process for the second word and for all the remaining words.

+*Day 51 - Multimodel.
+It just converts the image into a mathematical language of text.
+Weak point :
+  It can miss some details from the image as it is compressing the image.